Yacouba Konaté: Career

 He is a member of l'Académie des Arts, des Sciences et des Cultures d'Afrique et des Diasporas in Abidjan and he leads the Africa Office of the Jean Paul Blachère's Foundation.

-In 1998, he was Fulbright Professor at Stanford University, between 2004–2008, he taught at l'École des hautes études en sciences sociales in France.
+In 1998, he was Fulbright Professor at Stanford University, between 2004 and 2008, he taught at l'École des hautes études en sciences sociales in France.
 In 2007, he taught at the Laval University in Canada and in 2007, he was a Carter Fellow at the University of Florida, Gainesville.

 In 2008, he became the president of the International Association of Art Critics (AICA).

 He is expert on the cultural development of "European Union".

 In 2000, he served as a Director of the National Institute of Arts and Culture and as a Director of the Cabinet of Ministers of Culture and Francophony.
 He is also head of the l'Institut national supérieur des Arts et de l'action culturelle of Abidjan.